limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 #./crunch.py theether.com > custom.txt
 ```

-Combined with `fuzz.sh`, I was able to map out the next level.
+Using the custom wordlist with `fuzz.sh`, I was able to map out the next level.

 ```
 # ./brute.sh "../../FUZZ/public_html/about.php" "About The Ether" custom.txt